openid/eKYC-IDA/openid-connect-4-identity-assurance-baseline.md

 # Claims {#claims}

-## txn Claim

-Strong identity verification typically requires the participants to keep an audit trail of the whole process.

-The `txn` Claim as defined in [@!RFC8417] is used in the context of this extension to build audit trails across the parties involved in an OpenID Connect transaction.

-If the OP issues a `txn`, it MUST maintain a corresponding audit trail, which at least consists of the following details:

-* the transaction ID,
-* the authentication method employed, and
-* the transaction type (e.g., the set of Claims returned).

-This transaction data MUST be stored as long as it is required to store transaction data for auditing purposes by the respective regulation.

-The RP requests this Claim like any other Claim via the `claims` parameter or as part of a default Claim set identified by a scope value.

-The `txn` value MUST allow an RP to obtain these transaction details if needed.

-Note: The mechanism to obtain the transaction details from the OP and their format is out of scope of this specification.

 # Representing Verified Claims {#verified_claims}

 This specification defines a generic mechanism to add Verified Claims to JSON-based assertions.
 The basic idea is to use a container element, called `verified_claims`, to provide the RP with a set of Claims along with the respective metadata and verification evidence related to the verification of these Claims.
 This way, RPs cannot mix up Verified Claims and unverified Claims and accidentally process unverified Claims as Verified Claims.